 - Breakups and emphases.
-Use bullets, numbered lists, block quotes, italics and bold fonts to cut up chunky text or to emphasize a particularly important point.
+Use bullets, numbered lists, block quotes, italics and bold fonts to break up chunky text or to emphasize a particularly important point.

-- Action-item in the closing statements.
-This call-to-action is something that asks your readers a question, tells them where to go for more information and/or invites them to engage with you on social media or through integrated commenting.
-Whatever the case, your CTA is designed to affirm that this post was for YOU, my dear audience.
+- Action item in the closing statements.
+This call-to-action is something that asks your readers a question, tells them where to go for more information, and/or invites them to engage with you on social media or through integrated commenting.
+Whatever the case, your CTA is designed to affirm that this post was written for your specific audience.

 Second, achieve SEO success within your body copy by including:

 - Internal and external links.
 A good post will link to other useful, related content sources.
-These links can help expound on ideas without need for on-page explanations and they allow search bots to re-crawl your old posts.
-Internal linking within your own sites send signals to search engines as to which pages on your site are the best resources, so linking back to your own service pages is a best practice.
+These links can help expound on ideas without the need for on-page explanations, and they enable search bots to re-crawl your old posts.
+Internal linking within your own sites sends signals to search engines as to which pages on your site are the best resources, so linking back to your own service page is a best practice.
 As for external links, linking out to sites with good domain authority is an SEO optimization best practice and a good way to organically build relationships within your industry and earn links back.
-Try for a minimum of 2–3 linking opportunities per post, if possible and be sure your external links open in a new window.
+Try for a minimum of 2–3 linking opportunities per post, if possible, and be sure your external links open in a new window.
 Be sure to also monitor your external links periodically to make sure you’re not linking to posts that pop up 404 errors (unless they’re awesome 404s like this one).